Laya123-star/Classification-Algorithms-Model-Building/README.md

 Classification-Algorithms-Model-Building/

+│

-├── 📄 Classification_Algorithms_Model_Building.ipynb
+├── Classification_Algorithms_Model_Building.ipynb

-├── 📄 README.md
+├── README.md

 ---

 ## 🚀 How to Run the Project

-1. Open the notebook in **Google Colab**.
+1️⃣ Open the notebook using the Colab link above
-2. Run all cells sequentially.
+2️⃣ Run all cells sequentially
-3. The notebook will execute preprocessing, model training, evaluation, and comparison.
+3️⃣ View model results and evaluation

 ---

-## 📌 Submission Note
+## 📌 Academic Submission

-This repository is submitted as part of an academic assignment to demonstrate the application and comparison of **supervised classification algorithms** using a real-world dataset.
+This project was created as part of a **Machine Learning academic assignment**, demonstrating the implementation and comparison of multiple classification algorithms using a real-world medical dataset.

+---

+## ⚠️ Limitations

+- Small dataset size
+- Limited features
+- Risk of overfitting
+- No extensive hyperparameter tuning
+- Not tested on external datasets

+---

+## 📌 Future Enhancements

+- Apply GridSearchCV tuning
+- Use advanced models (XGBoost, LightGBM)
+- Add cross-validation
+- Build Streamlit web app
+- Improve visualization dashboard

+---

+## 👤 Author

+**Name:** Laya Mary Joy

+**Organization:** Entri Elevate

+**Date:** January 19, 2026

+---

+## ⭐ Acknowledgment

+Thanks to **Entri Elevate** for guidance and support throughout this project.

+---
+Thanks to **Entri Elevate** for guidance and support.

+---